vincentmllr/document-platform/README.md

 1. Install MetaMask Browser-PlugIn
 2. Open PlugIn
 3. Add "Special RPS": Name: Ganache, URL: http://localhost:8545, ChainID: 1337
+4. Import Account: Enter private key: 0xb2c488b68a775c823263a436bbb8876c4ba64c4b21a0713c5fede5ad369ef89b If your private key shouldnt work:
-4. Go to Docker Destop in the console from our ganache container
+5. Go to Docker Destop in the console from our ganache container
-5. Copy first entry of list "private keys" in console
+6. Copy first entry of list "private keys" in console
-6. Import Account: Enter private key from step before
+7. Import Account: Enter private key from step before

 #### Making Changes
 ##### To test your changes in /app: